macintux/riak-application-guide/modeling.md

     very fast and scalable for retrieving keys, but it's decidedly suboptimal at ad hoc queries.
-If you can't model your way out of that problem, don't be afraid to store your keys with searchable metadata in a relational or other database that makes ad hoc querying simple.
+If you can't model your way out of that problem, don't be afraid to store your keys with searchable metadata in a relational or other database that makes querying simpler.

     Just make sure that you consider failure scenarios when doing so;
     it would be unfortunate to make Riak's effective availability a